m-reza-rahman/jakartaee-azure/docker/README.md

-# Deploying a Java EE application on Azure using Docker and Kubernetes
+# Deploying a Java EE application on Azure using Docker
-This demo shows how you can deploy a Java EE application to Azure using Docker and Kubernetes.
+This demo shows how you can deploy a Java EE application to Azure using Docker and Container Instances.
 The following is how you run the demo.

 ## Setup
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).